kevinputera/eatradar/README.md

 Ensure that there are `blogposts.json` and `foodEstablishmentsParsed.json` files in the `scripts` directory.
 `blogposts.example.json` and `foodEstablishmentsParsed.example.json` are provided as templates.
-Raw data for `foodEstablishmentsParsed.json` can be obtained from [here](https://data.gov.sg/dataset/eating-establishments), while the processing of the raw data can be done by the `foodEstablishmentsRawParse.js` script.
+Raw data for `foodEstablishmentsParsed.json` can be obtained [here](https://data.gov.sg/dataset/eating-establishments), while the processing of the raw data can be done by the `foodEstablishmentsRawParse.js` script.

 Create a `.env` file in the root directory, and copy the `.env.example` template.